House votes to increase education funding by billions of dollars

 Fix the Public Service Loan Forgiveness program

 The Public Service Loan Forgiveness (PSLF) program was created to encourage college graduates to pursue careers in public service, such as education.
-If educators, first responders, social workers, and other public servants make 10 years’ worth of qualified monthly payments on their federal student loans, they can receive up to $17,500 in loan forgiveness.
+If educators, first responders, social workers, and other public servants make 10 years’ worth of qualified monthly payments on their federal student loans, they will get the remaining balance forgiven.
 But that’s not happening, because the program is broken.
 Fewer than 1 percent of eligible public servants who apply receive the loan forgiveness they were promised.
 Read some of their stories here.
 We need to fix the PSLF program now!
 Email your members of Congress and tell them to support the What You Can Do For Your Country Act of 2019 (S. 1203/H.R.
 2441).

 Cheers and Jeers

 Sen. Richard Blumenthal (D-CT) and Rep. Adam Schiff (D-CA) reintroduced the Equal Access to Justice for Victims of Gun Violence Act (S. 1779/H.R.
 3214) to ensure the gun industry is not shielded from liability if it is negligent or disregards public safety.